elastic/kibana/rfcs/text/0014_notification_service.md

 - *Source* - a program entity creating a notification event.
 - *Sourcing* - collects notification events created by different internal sources.
 - *Notification* system - abstracts the way notifications are created, stored, configured, and retrieved.
 Ensures compatible operation for on-prem and Cloud Kibana versions.
-- *Delivery* - provides API for Kibana UI to retrieve the latest notifications for a user, to update notification status (read / unread).
+- *Delivery* - provides API for Kibana UI to retrieve the latest notifications for a user, to update notification status (isRead).
 - *Settings* - provides API to adjust user-specific notification settings (unsubscribe from / subscribe to a source).
 ![image](../images/0014/kns_key_elements.png)